esranurari/esranurari/README.md

 # Hello! 👋

-I am Esra, a full stack automation tester in training.I am currently advancing my skills through a comprehensive bootcamp program.
-My technical expertise includes Java, PostgreSQL, JDBC, HTML, CSS, Selenium, and Appium.
+I am Esra.I have experience in quality management and testing processes as both a manual and automation tester across various projects during my bootcamp.
+In these projects, I utilized Java as the primary programming language, alongside Selenium and Postman for testing, with Jira/Xray for bug tracking, and GitHub as the code repository.
+I am familiar with working in Agile Scrum methodology.
+Additionally, I worked with PostgreSQL for database management and also utilized Postman for API testing, including request validation, response verification, and performance assessment.

+I hold a Bachelor's degree in Civil Engineering and am currently pursuing a Bachelor's degree in Management Information Systems.
+As a software test engineer, I am proactive and a strong team player.
+My engineering background has also made me an analytical thinker.
+I am open to new challenges in my professional career.
 I am passionate about developing robust and scalable applications while continuously learning and adapting to new technologies.
-Here, you will find a collection of my projects and code samples that reflect my journey and growth in the tech world.

-Feel free to explore my repositories and reach out if you have any questions or collaboration ideas

-## My Interests
-- 🌱 I’m currently learning full stack automation testing and Java.
 - 👯 I’m looking to collaborate on open source projects and testing frameworks.
 - 📫 How to reach me: esrayazar12@gmail.com